The answer is yes!

 Pillow – The physiotherapists at PHYSIO4ALL recommend the TEMPUR pillows.
 The contoured design helps align your head, neck and shoulders for a more relaxing and rested sleep.
 TEMPUR pillows allow your neck and shoulder muscles to relax completely, by supporting your head and neck.
 The TEMPUR pillow may also help reduce neck pain.

-Mattress – we also recommend either the Sealy Posturepedic range or the TEMPUR mattress range.
+Mattress – we also recommend either the Sealy Posturepedic range or an Eva mattress in a box.
 These mattresses provide dual support and a memory foam quality to provide you support around the areas you require it.
 Choose mattresses designed for orthopedic levels of pain relief and back support.
 Also be aware that your mattress shouldn’t be older than 7-10 years old and relatively firm.

 Speak to our physiotherapists today on advice on pillows, or about any concerns.
 Give us a call on 9922 2212!